By Nomi Berger

 Set out your cardboard, moving boxes a few days before you actually begin to pack so that your dog can get used to the sight and scent of them.

 Maintain your dog’s regular routine for feeding, walking and playing, and quality together time.

 If your dog becomes anxious as you start packing, place him/her in a quiet room with some toys and treats and keep the door closed.
 On the other hand, if yours is an especially nervous dog, boarding him/her in a professional kennel the day before and after the move may be the best solution — for all of you.

 Make certain that your dog’s identification tags carry your new address and telephone number.
 But the best precaution — and the wisest investment you can make — is an updated microchip implant.

 MOVING DAY ITSELF

-Even before the movers take over the premises, tuck your dog safely away from the centre of the storm by closing him/her in a bathroom, together with food, water, some toys and his/her bed.
+Even before the Winnipeg moving company specialists take over the premises, tuck your dog safely away from the centre of the storm by closing him/her in a bathroom, together with food, water, some toys and his/her bed.